bigkangtheory/wanderly/README.md

 * Community of friends
 * Itinerary ranking system

-### Check it out!
-Our demo is now live!
+### Demo is now live!
-Feel free to log in with one of our dummy accounts. https://goo.gl/sntAHr
+Feel free to log in with one of our dummy accounts and check it out! https://goo.gl/sntAHr

 ```